 The work of Nentwich et al. [11] does apply to UML design models.
 It detects repair actions for fixing inconsistencies by analyzing consistency rules expressed in first-order logic and models expressed in xLinkIt [12].
 Their repair actions are correct but not guaranteed to be complete (i.e., the repair actions identified depend in part on how the rules are written).
-Furthermore, their work does not identify dependencies among inconsistencies and potential side effects for fixing them - thus treating repair actions as independent to our work because they propose abstract repair actions as a way to reasonably enumerate the otherwise large number of concrete ways of fixing inconsistencies.
+Furthermore, their work does not identify dependencies among inconsistencies and potential side effects for fixing them - thus treating repair actions as independent events.
+However, their work is also fundamental to our work because they propose abstract repair actions as a way to reasonably enumerate the otherwise large number of concrete ways of fixing inconsistencies.